Yuktis/Bobble-SDK/README.md

 in progress
 #### Manual Installation

-Download the BobbleOnboarding folder from GitHub, move this subfolder over to your project folder, and drag it into your Xcode project.
+Download the BobbleSDK.framework and opencv2.framework from this GitHub, move over to your project folder, and drag it into your Xcode project.

 ## Usage